parsonjd/book-search-engine/README.md

 ## Installation
   Ensure you have node and MongoDB installed.
 Clone the repo and run `npm install` from the root directory to install all the dependencies from the three package.jsons.
 Run `npm start` to start the appliation.
 ## Usage
   Login into the app and search for books.
 Once you find a book, save the book, and go to your saved books.
 You are able to delete your saved books or add more saved books.
 You can then logout when done.
+Link to the deployed app: https://pure-basin-18393.herokuapp.com/

   [![book-search.png](https://i.postimg.cc/1ttKMgSr/book-search.png)](https://postimg.cc/4KDtxxmY)
 ## License